godotengine/godot-docs/learning/step_by_step/gui_tutorial.rst

 and :ref:`Control.grab_focus() <class_Control_grab_focus>`).

 Mouse motion events are received by the control directly below the mouse pointer.
-When a control receives a mouse button pressed event, all subsequent motion events are received by the pressed control until that button is released, even if the pointer moves outside the control boundary.
+When a control receives a "mouse button pressed" event, all subsequent motion events are received by the "pressed" control until that button is released, even if the pointer moves outside the control boundary.